xxshady/relib/examples/README.md

 ## [Hot reload](./hot_reload)

-Automatically reload code without resetting state.
+Automatically reload code without state reset.

 Use `./run.sh` (you need bash for that if you are on Windows) in hot_reload directory and then change something in hot_reload/update_module/src/update_module.rs.